2025 Stats

 More Fantasy News

-Nimmo went 1-for-4 with a solo home run in Sunday's win over the Phillies.
+Nimmo went 1-for-2 with a two-run home run in Monday's 10-4 win over Miami.

 ANALYSIS